ewoks-kit/ewoksorange/doc/development/ewoks_widgets.rst

         self.Outputs.sum_.send(...)

-In this case there is no strong connection between ewoks and orange.
-So it will be up to you to make sure there is coherence between the orange widget and the 'ewokstaskclass'.
-Like making sure input and output (names) are coherent.
+In this case, the Orange widget will not derive from the Ewoks task so it will be up to you to make sure there is coherence between two (e.g making sure that input and output names are coherent).